TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 - **Inputs:**
   - Analog voltage signal from microcontroller specifying what power level / temperature is desired

-- **Outputs:**
-  - PWM signal from microcontroller to tell the power subsystem to increase the duty cycle to increase power delivered or decrease duty cycle to decrease power delivered to increase / decrease temperature of part respectively
   - Analog voltage signal from feedback thermocouple sensors specifying what actual temperature is
   - Analog voltage signal from feedback wattmeter sensors specifying what actual power consumed is

+- **Outputs:**
+  - PWM signal from microcontroller to tell the power subsystem to increase the duty cycle to increase power delivered or decrease duty cycle to decrease power delivered to increase / decrease temperature of part respectively.

 ##### Operation Flow
 Shown below is a detailed flow chart of the Heat Generation Subsystem: